Homesteading Family Logo

 2. What do I have in storage that needs to be eaten quickly before it turns or goes bad?

-3. What do I not have very much of (to use sparingly)?
+3. What do I not have very much of and need to use sparingly?

-This will vary depending on the time of year, but it’s important to take stock of what’s growing and ready to be harvested in the garden, what’s already been harvested that needs to be used up before it goes bad, or what foods have been preserved and need to get consumed before the next preserving season.
+This will vary depending on the time of year, but it’s important to take stock of what’s growing and ready to be harvested in the garden, what fresh food has already been harvested that needs to be used up before it goes bad, or what foods have been preserved and need to get consumed before the next spring/summer preserving season.

-Once you have the answers to those three questions, no matter where you are in the season, you can then begin to plan your weekly meal plan.
+Once you have answered those three questions, no matter where you are in the season, you can then begin to plan your weekly meal plan.

 Homemade pizza being sprinkled with homemade raw milk cheese.